 Each athletic team at Strong Rock Christian School will have the most objective method possible to pick teams for the sports that have tryouts to determine their final team roster.
 Each Head Coach will submit to the Athletic Director a written plan detailing the criteria and procedures used for determining team membership.
 The criteria will be clearly communicated in writing to all potential team members prior to the beginning of any tryout sessions and the results of tryout evaluations will be documented and available for review at the conclusion of any tryout period.
 Include the following:

 - Set measurable expectations that you will be evaluating

 - Keep a written evaluation and be ready to show and tell.

 - Meet with students face to face; be willing to give advice and counseling for students who do not make the team.

 - Be ready and willing to meet with parents.

 Strong Rock Christian School encourages participation in all areas of the athletic department.
-However, because of scheduling conflicts, student athletes are prohibited to participate in multiple (more than one) sports within an independent season (not including summer athletics).
-Exceptions to this rule are as follows:
+However, because of scheduling conflicts, student - athletes are prohibited to participate in multiple (more than one) sports within an independent season (not including summer athletics).
+Exception to this rule is as follows: